Wall Street Pummels Valley National Bancorp (VLY) After Recent Earnings Report

 VLY’s Market Performance

-VLY stocks went up by 0.15% for the week, with a monthly drop of -5.02% and a quarterly performance of -5.84%, while its annual performance rate touched 86.44%.
-The volatility ratio for the week stands at 2.58% while the volatility levels for the past 30 days are set at 2.74% for Valley National Bancorp.
-The simple moving average for the period of the last 20 days is -2.54% for VLY stocks with a simple moving average of 13.36% for the last 200 days.
+VLY stocks went down by -2.15% for the week, with a monthly drop of -1.39% and a quarterly performance of -2.97%, while its annual performance rate touched 81.86%.
+The volatility ratio for the week stands at 3.68% while the volatility levels for the past 30 days are set at 2.69% for Valley National Bancorp.
+The simple moving average for the period of the last 20 days is -3.86% for VLY stocks with a simple moving average of 9.35% for the last 200 days.

 Analysts’ Opinion of VLY